-When I think Atlantic salmon, I don’t usually think of the state of Washington and I assume you don’t either.
+When I think Atlantic salmon, I don’t usually think of the state of Washington, and I assume you don’t either.
 In my mind, the Pacific Northwest is the land of wild salmon.
-But according to the San Francisco Chronicle, Washington is the largest domestic producer of farmed-raised finfish, which includes an annual yield of 17 million pounds of Atlantic salmon.
+But Washington is the largest domestic producer of farmed-raised finfish, which includes an annual yield of 17 million pounds of Atlantic salmon.
 That is a lot of salmon raised in cages at sea, in the wrong ocean.
 What happens if some of these fish escape?
 Or should I say “when” these fish escape?

 The potential for Atlantic salmon to become a major invasive species has just increased due to a recent event that let farm-raised fish escape into the Pacific.
 In response, the state of Washington has halted permits for salmon sea pens and are asking local fishermen to catch as many of the escaped fish as possible.

-The Associated Press reports that an unknown amount of Atlantic salmon have escaped from damaged sea pens.
+The Associated Press reports that an unknown number of Atlantic salmon have escaped from damaged sea pens.
 They belong to Cooke Aquaculture, a Canadian firm that raises Atlantic salmon in Puget Sound.
 The fish, which are up to 10 pounds in weight, escaped when an August storm damaged the sea pens, which can hold over 300,000 fish.
-According to this report, the company originally cited the recent solar eclipse as one reason for the escaped fish…they have since backtracked from that statement.
+According to a report at the time, the company originally cited the recent solar eclipse as one reason for the escaped fish…they have since backtracked from that statement.